wlperry/umd_biostats/ecostats_lectures/lecture_01/01_01_lecture_powerpoint.revealjs.md

 ::::: columns
 ::: {.column width="60%"}
 -   Bill Perry
--   Office is in XXXX
+-   Office is in SSB 13
--   Phone is XXXX
+-   Phone is not available yet ; )
 -   Email is wlperry\@d.umn.edu
 :::